FreeCAD/FreeCAD/README.md

 cMake.
 On Windows, these libraries are bundled and offered by the FreeCAD team in a convenient package.
-On Linux, they are usually found in your distribution's repositories, and on Mac OSX and other platforms you will usually need to compile them yourself.
+On Linux, they are usually found in your distribution's repositories, and on Mac OSX and other platforms you will usually need to compile them by yourself.

 The pages below contain up-to-date build instructions: